 Reflecting the diverse and vibrant nature of our cities, finance can be used across the urban environment to deliver clean energy benefits to commercial, industrial and residential property; low emissions transport and energy efficient large-scale economic infrastructure; as well as local government, educational and community assets.

-The Reef Funding Program is financing clean energy projects in the Great Barrier Reef Catchment Area, supporting delivery of the Reef 2050 plan and the long-term health of the Great Barrier Reef.
-CEFC finance is directed to eligible projects in the Great Barrier Reef Catchment Area across renewable energy, energy efficiency and low emissions technologies.
+The $1 billion Reef Funding Program is financing clean energy projects in the Great Barrier Reef Catchment Area and supporting delivery of the Reef 2050 plan.
+The CEFC finances clean energy opportunities in a broad range of sectors in the Great Barrier Reef Catchment Area, including agriculture, manufacturing and property.